ntuifranklin/ntuifranklin/README.md

 </div>

 I am currently a Cybersecurity Software Engineer for <a href='https://lericemautech.com/'>Lericemau Tech LLC</a>.
-We build cryptographic solutions for our clients using several cutting edge cyber security techniques ad algorithms, to protect and secure very delicate assets.
+We build cryptographic solutions for our clients using several cutting edge cyber security techniques and algorithms, to protect and secure very delicate assets.
-Previously I was an AI/ML software engineer for <a href='https://www.ers.io/'>Enterprise Refactoring Services</a> who enjoys builidng robust technology solutions using the following chocolate 🍫 bars:
+Previously I was an AI/ML software engineer for <a href='https://www.ers.io/'>Enterprise Refactoring Services</a> where I enjoyed builidng robust technology solutions using the following technologies:
  <p float="left">
     <img src="https://img.shields.io/badge/sklearn-orange?logo=scikit-learn" />
     <img src="https://img.shields.io/badge/jupyter-orange?logo=jupyter"/>